 Dr. Gordon Alan Lewis was born on the 11th of December, 1903 in New Westminster, British Columbia.
 He was the youngest of 4 children born to Thomas “James” Lewis and the former Ella May Douglas.
 His father worked in the logging industry and his siblings were; Helen “Audrey” Lewis, Lewis “Glen” Lewis and Merle Elizabeth Lewis.
 Dr. Lewis’s mother died on the 5th of October, 1908 when Dr. Lewis was 5 years old.
 His father married Mary E. Malcomson on the 17th of June, 1913.
-Mrs. Lewis died in 1918 and it is unknown if they had any children together.
+Mrs. Mary E. Lewis died in 1918 and it is unknown if they had any children together.
 His father married Emma Jane Allen on the 9th of March, 1922.
 It is unknown if they had any children together.

 According to the 1921 census, Dr. Lewis was working in a logging camp on Cracroft Island, which is located in the Johnstone Strait off the west coast of British Columbia.

 Dr. Gordon A. Lewis attended university in British Columbia and obtained a B.A. prior to attending The University of Toronto Faculty of Medicine.
 While at The University of Toronto, Dr. Lewis enjoyed playing basketball and rugby.
 He graduated M.D. in 1929.

 Dr. Lewis married Dorothy Isobel Abbott on the 20th of June, 1930 in Toronto.
 Mrs. Lewis was the youngest of 2 children born to Archibald Abbott and the former Emma Airhart.
 Her father was a lawyer and she had a brother named Archibald Cecil Abbott.
 On the marriage record, it recorded that Mrs. Lewis was a clerk.